 - Upon reaching the Gate your tickets will be torn and your car searched.
 Plan ahead for the search and know what items are prohibited.

 - After completing the Gate process we will send you down the road to the Greeters, who will give you a map, answer your questions, and give you a hug if you’re lucky.

 In-and-out passes are available at the gate for $20 per person.
 You must have your pass, and your ticket stub, to return to the event.
-If you need to leave to make a phone call or pick up some emergency sundries, we encourage you to use our Empire-Gerlach bus service.

 What happens if you show up at the Gate with no ticket?